marcinduma/LTRCLD-2557/docs/use-case2.md

 ## Veryfication

-Let's check if AWS EC2 instance is now reachable from internet.
+Let's check if AWS EC2 instance is now reachable from the internet.

 ### 1. Open AWS console via browser